How to Fix the “Missing a Temporary Folder” Error in WordPress

 Now save your changes and upload the wp-config.php file back yo your website.!

-Next, you need to go to /wp-content folder and make a new folder.
+Next, you need to go to /wp-content folder and create a new folder.
 The new folder needs to be called Temp.

 Troubleshooting this WordPress folder error is not difficult.
 However, the issue might persist.